LENS: LLM-Enabled Narrative Synthesis for Mental Health by Aligning Multimodal Sensing with Language Models: Methods

 \subsubsection{Study}

 Our longitudinal study investigates intra-day fluctuations in mental health symptoms among individuals diagnosed with major depressive disorder.
 In this 90-day study, we recruited participants aged 18 years and older, residing in the United States.
 Each participant wore a Garmin vivoactive 3 device and installed our Android application.
 This setup enabled the collection of passive sensing data, which are behavioral and physiological signals automatically recorded from smartphones and wearables, and ecological momentary assessments (EMAs), in which participants actively reported depression and anxiety symptoms experienced over the past four hours.
-The study data will be publicly available through the funding body after an embargo period to verify privacy of personal identifiable information.
+Non-identifiable study data will be available at the NIMH Data Archive (NDA)\footnote{\url{https://nda.nih.gov}}.
+Researchers requesting access must submit a Data Use Certification (DUC) through the NDA platform, which requires institutional sponsorship and the signature of an Authorized Institutional Business Official at an institution with an active Federal Wide Assurance.

-The EMA consists of 13 items adapted from the PHQ-9 and GAD-4 (Table \ref{tab:ema_question_categories}; Appendix \S\ref{apd:ema_questions}).
+The EMA consists of 14 items adapted from the PHQ-9 and GAD-4 (Table \ref{tab:ema_question_categories}; Appendix \S\ref{apd:ema_questions}).
 It is administered three times per day in the morning, afternoon, and evening, customized to each participant’s waking time.
 Each item is rated on a continuous 0 (“Not at all”) to 100 (“Constantly”) scale.
 In addition to the EMAs, we collect mobile and wearable time-series signals, including GPS traces, step counts, accelerometer-derived zero-crossing rate (ZCR) and energy, conversation time, phone lock and unlock events, heart rate, sleep estimates, and stress levels.
 These signals have been shown to correlate with depressive and anxiety symptoms~\cite{choudhary2022machineML}.
 To align self-reported EMAs with corresponding sensing data, we use each EMA’s completion time to retrieve the preceding four hours of sensor data.
 This procedure results in a temporally aligned, multi-modal dataset suitable for narrative synthesis and modeling.
 Ultimately, we utilize 50,957 EMAs from 258 participants.
+Although all participants carry an MDD diagnosis, the ordinal EMA distributions span the full 0--3 severity range across all nine PHQ-9 items, with over 42\% of samples falling into the ``No/Minimal'' or ``Mild'' categories, ensuring sufficient within-cohort variability (Table~\ref{tab:phq9_distribution}).